compmetagen/micca/docker/README.md

    `docker pull compmetagen/micca`

-2. Run an instance of the image, mounting the host directory:
+2. Run an instance of the image, mounting the host working directory (e.g. ``/Users/davide/micca``) on to the container working directory ``/micca``:

-   `docker run -t -i -v /Users/davide/micca:/micca -w /micca compmetagen/micca /bin/bash`
+   `docker run --rm -t -i -v /Users/davide/micca:/micca -w /micca compmetagen/micca /bin/bash`

+   You need to write something like ``-v //c/Users/davide/micca:/micca`` if you are in Windows or ``-v /home/davide/micca:/micca`` in Linux.
+The ``--rm`` option automatically removes the container when it exits.

 3. Run micca without parameters: